 It’s hard to conceive of a bigger hot button issue in Ohio workers’ compensation over the past few years than voluntary abandonment of employment.
 It is a concept that has continued to evolve and expand as employers come up with new and creative arguments attempting to deny payment of compensation for work-related injuries.
-Some of these arguments have succeeded, others have not.
+Some arguments have succeeded, others have not.

-In essence, “voluntary abandonment” is a defense raised by an employer or the Bureau of Workers’ Compensation (BWC) to an injured worker’s claim for temporary total disability compensation (TTD) or permanent total disability compensation (PTD).
+"Voluntary abandonment” is a defense raised by an employer or the Bureau of Workers’ Compensation (BWC) to an injured worker’s claim for temporary total disability compensation (TTD) or permanent total disability compensation (PTD).
 This defense is not mentioned in the statutes (Ohio Revised Code) or rules (Ohio Administrative Code) governing workers’ compensation in Ohio; rather, it is a court-created defense to an otherwise valid claim for compensation.

-Generally speaking, voluntary abandonment occurs when an injured worker actually quits or walks off the job for reasons unrelated to the industrial injury or when the worker is fired by the employer for violating work rules.
-Specifically, the voluntary abandonment defense may be raised when the injured worker violates a written work rule that clearly defines the prohibited conduct, that the worker knew (or should have known) about and that the employer had previously identified as a dischargeable offense.
+Generally, voluntary abandonment occurs when an injured worker actually quits or walks off the job for reasons unrelated to the industrial injury or when the worker is fired by the employer for violating work rules.
+Specifically, the voluntary abandonment defense may be raised when the injured worker violates a written work rule that clearly defines the prohibited conduct, that the worker knew (or should have known) about and that the employer had identified as a dischargeable offense.

 The standard governing voluntary abandonment also differs in claims for TTD versus those for PTD.
 In the former, if the claimant re-enters the workforce, s/he is again eligible for compensation if the allowed conditions render her/him disabled while s/he is working.
 In the latter situation, a finding of intent to abandon the workforce precludes payment of PTD.